-I had the idea to make this bubbling slime recipe into a witches brew with googly eyes to add a bit of creep factor to this fun science project for kids.
-Although it was meant to just be a classic science project, it ended up as a STEM activity because our first version of the slime recipe didn’t work and we had to figure out why!
+I had the idea to make this bubbling slime experiment into a witches brew with googly eyes to add a bit of creep factor to this fun science project for kids.
+Although it was meant to just be a classic science project, it ended up as a STEM activity because our first version of these Halloween slime recipes didn’t work and we had to figure out why!

 Where Our Bubbling Slime Experiment Went Wrong